Gumball007/TMPS-labs/lab1/README.md

 **I**nterface Segregation Principle.
 Make fine grained interfaces that are client specific Clients should not be forced to depend upon interfaces that they do not use.

 **D**ependecy Inversion Principle.
 Entities must depend on abstractions, not on concretions.
 It states that the high-level module must not depend on the low-level module, but they should depend on abstractions.
+To create specific behavior you can use techniques like inheritance or interfaces.